 This is a free tutorial for the Celtic Weave crochet stitch.
 This stitch is for intermediate crocheters and up.

 Surprisingly, this distinctive design may date further back to the Romans or even the Byzantine Empire.
 Whatever the origins however, the Celts definitely perfected the art, and the design cannot be seen without thinking of Ireland and its rich history.

 While the beautiful Celtic weave itself isn’t a knot, the stitch is reminiscent of the Celtic knot.
 The stitches continue seemingly off the project to continue on forever.

 If you would like to add some Celtic inspiration to your project, consider using this beautiful, textured stitch.
-Continue below to learn how this stitch is created.
+Continue reading below to learn how this stitch is created.